 (9) Whipped cream is cream to which a harmless gas has been added to cause whipping of the product.
-It may contain sugar, nonfat dry milk, lactose, harmless flavoring and harmless stabilizers and emulsifiers.
+It may also contain sugar, nonfat dry milk, lactose, other harmless flavoring and a harmless stabilizer.

 (10) Concentrated milk is a fluid product, unsterilized and unsweetened, resulting from the removal of a considerable portion of the water from milk or from the addition of milk solids and milk fat to milk.
 When recombined with water in accordance with instructions printed on the container, the resulting product conforms with the standards for milk fat and solids not fat of milk.